sethdmoore/digo/README.md

 # Digo
 A pluggable bot for your Discord server, written in Golang.

+## Notice
+Digo is in very active development.
+At this point, things shouldn't
+drastically change, but they may.

 ## Features
-* a bot that runs easy-to-write plugins
+* (Mostly) stable bot, with automatic rejoin / reconnect!
+* Runs any number of plugins, written in any language
-* exposes a simple API for long-running services and daemons.
+* Exposes a simple API for long-running services and daemons.
-* cross platform (Linux, Mac, in theory, Windows?)
+* Cross platform (Linux, Mac, in theory, Windows?)

 ## Configuration
 Currently, Digo is configured through environment variables.
-Might support configuration files (TOML?) if anyone cares.
+Might support configuration files (TOML?) in the future.
 Your server ID (also known as Guild ID) can be [found here](https://support.discordapp.com/hc/en-us/articles/206346498)
 Here is an example wrapper script.